helsbels-del/Boss-Brain/README.md

 ## **Introduction**

 I have created a terminal-based code breaker game called Boss Brain Challenge, based on the original MasterMind board game that I loved playing in my younger years with my family and friends.
 It has the same rules as the Mastermind game.
-The PC takes the place of the codemaker and teh player is the codebreaker.
+The PC takes the place of the codemaker and the player is the codebreaker.
 The codemaker generates a secret code of 4 colours, there are 6 colours to choose from.
 Then the codebreaker has to guess the secret code in a number of attempts.
 The number of attempts depends on the level selected.
 Level 1 is 12 attempts, level 2 is 10 attempts and level 3 is 8 attempts.
+I also added a bonus challenge where the player has to guess a code word.
+Here the amount of attempts you get is based on how many letters are in the word.
+I have set this at 1.5 x the length of the word.
+For emaple, if the word is 6 letters long then the player will get 9 attempts.
+I currently have 4 code words in a list and the computer will randomly pick a word each time the game is played.

 ## **Target Audience**